exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/03_MongoDB Datastore/03_User-Order Use Case Models/index.md

 A more controlled way of Object embedding is seen here:
 ```
     item_price: {
-      type: ItemPrice,
+      type: [ItemPrice],
       required: true
     }
 ```
-`ItemPrice` is a Schema defined in another file (`src/db-models/item-price-model.js`) and imported at the top of the `src/db-models/item-price-model.js`
+`ItemPrice` is a Schema defined in another file (`src/db-models/item-price-model.js`) and imported at the top of the `src/db-models/item-price-model.js`.
+The `[]` indicate that `item_price` is an array of `ItemPrice` objects - from the business use case standpoint, there may be multiple prices defined for an item, e.g. by dates or discount type, etc.

 # Item Price Model (Schema only)